Authentic Thai Chicken pumpkin curry with homemade yellow curry paste is easier than you think. Enjoy the aroma as you simmer. Lovely!

 - Squeeze out the roasted garlic from its skin, throw in a food processor along with shallots, ginger, chilies and the rest of the ingredients.
 Process until they become smooth paste.
 Set aside.

-- To make the curry; Heat 1 tablespoon oil in a pot over medium heat.
+- Heat 1 tablespoon oil in a pot over medium heat.
 Saute the onion until soft.
 Add the chicken, pumpkin, and 1/3 of the yellow curry paste and toss to coat well.
 Add the coconut milk and stir well to incorporate.
 Cover the lid and let it simmer for 15 minutes.

 - Season the curry with fish sauce according to your taste.
 Sprinkle with cilantro and serve hot with rice.